 - .1 This Section is intended to cover all repainting of existing surfaces and painting of new surfaces in areas affected by the Work of this Contract, both interior and exterior.
-With the exception of painting specifically called for in other Sections of the Specifications, all painting work is included in the scope of this Section of the Specification. - .2 Unless otherwise noted on drawings, paint colours are to match existing colours in each area. - .3 The intent of this Specification is that all new work and existing surfaces affected by the Work of this project shall be painted. - .4 Paint all new, altered, and repaired surfaces in accordance with the paint systems specified.
+With the exception of painting specifically called for in other Sections of the Specifications, all painting work is included in the scope of this Section of the Specification. - .2 Unless otherwise noted on drawings, paint colours are to match existing colours in each area. - .3 The intent of this Specification is that all new work and existing surfaces in areas affected by the Work of this project shall be painted. - .4 Paint all new, altered, and repaired surfaces in accordance with the paint systems specified.
 The rest of the affected wall, to the corners at adjacent walls, are to be cleaned, prepared, and repainted.
-Scope of painting work includes the following: - .1 interior masonry at heads, jambs, and sills of new windows, after repairs have been made; - .2 visible portions of steel lintels at new windows. - .3 new and repaired drywall surfaces; - .4 any painted surfaces damaged during the Work of this Contract, after being repaired; - .5 new wall mounted electrical raceways, painted to match wall colours - .6 one coat for entire wall where windows are replaced. - .7 All paint colours to match existing. - .5 Work includes: - .1 testing of substrates for moisture and alkalinity - .2 surface preparation of substrates as required for acceptance of paint, including sanding, cleaning, small crack repair, patching, caulking, and making good surfaces - .3 recoatability testing - .4 pre-treatments, sealing, and priming of surfaces - .5 painting of existing and new surfaces in accordance with specified systems - .6 provision of adequate ventilation and safe working conditions - .7 clean up and protection
+Scope of painting work includes the following: - .1 new hollow metal doors, frames and screens; - .2 masonry at heads, jambs, and sills of new windows, after repairs have been made; - .3 visible portions of steel lintels at windows , curtain wall, and doors. - .4 new and repaired drywall surfaces; - .5 any painted surfaces damaged during the Work of this Contract, after being repaired; - .6 one coat for entire wall where windows , curtain wall, and doors are replaced. - .5 Work includes: - .1 testing of substrates for moisture and alkalinity - .2 surface preparation of substrates as required for acceptance of paint, including sanding, cleaning, small crack repair, patching, caulking, and making good surfaces - .3 recoatability testing - .4 pre-treatments, sealing, and priming of surfaces - .5 painting of existing and new surfaces in accordance with specified systems - .6 provision of adequate ventilation and safe working conditions - .7 clean up and protection